 In the recent years, artificial intelligence has made rapid strides in the development of machines that have improved learning capability and are highly responsive.
-Reinforcement learning has dramatically transformed the domain of AI by enabling the development of autonomous systems that can

-(MDP) that is used for formalized decision-making by structuring RL problems.
+Reinforcement learning has dramatically transformed the domain of AI by enabling the development of autonomous systems that can interact with their dynamic environment imitating the human learning behavior.
+Following the hit and trial method of human learning, these machines learn optimal interaction over time to continually improve their performance.
+It is due to the power of RL that many complex and unsolvable problems have found a solution.
+RL is based on the mathematical tool -Markov Decision Process (MDP) that is used for formalized decision-making by structuring RL problems.
 The aim of this study is to briefly understand how reinforcement learning differs from the previous techniques of machine language, introduce the framework of reinforcement learning by presenting its basic concepts followed by the common RL algorithms, the applications of reinforcement learning and the issues that limit it.
 This study can enable further exploration and research for specific problem-solving.

-TYPES OF MACHINE LEARNING PARADIGMS
+1.1 TYPES OF MACHINE LEARNING PARADIGMS